LeoCreer/AngularJSCMS/README.md

 # AngularJSCMS
 AngularJSCMS is the front end for your costome CMS.

-AngularJSCMS does not have serverside scripting languige like PHP, Node, or ASP.Net however this is a application ready for a serverside scripting languige.
+AngularJSCMS does not have serverside scripting languige like PHP, Node, or ASP.Net however this is a front-end boiler plate ready for a serverside scripting languige.

 # AngularJSCMS Dependencies